 This setting is optional and only available for organizations on an Enterprise account.
 It is only enabled if you do allow team members to create repositories.
 If that is the case, then when creating a team, this setting defines the default Business Unit that any new repository created by a team member will be assigned to.
 An organization owner or admin can later change a team’s default business unit if necessary.
 Note that you may assign several teams with the same Default Business Unit setting.

 REST API endpoints.

-Note that while a user may be included in different teams in general, a user may NOT be included in different teams that allow him or her to create repositories because if a user belongs to two teams that have a different Default Business Unit defined, Bintray would not know to which Business Unit a new repository should be assigned to
+Note that while a user may be included in different teams in general, a user may NOT be included in different teams that allow them to create repositories, because if a user belongs to two teams that have a different Default Business Unit defined, Bintray will not know to which Business Unit a new repository should be assigned to.

 Once you have created teams, you can add members to each team from the Edit Team page.

 Defining Levels of Access